serverless-guru/sls-jest/doc/core-concepts.md

 ## Spies

 Spies work similarly to [Jest Function Spies](https://jestjs.io/docs/mock-function-api).
-They let you spy on a some serverless resources such as an [EventBridge](spies/eventbridge.md).
+They let you spy on a some serverless resources such as an [EventBridge](spies/eventbridge.md) bus.